2024-2025 Workplan

 Island County’s Public Health Department is working on ways to improve the implementation of its food safety program.
 Measures under consideration include improving communications, adjusting unrealistic timelines for a rural community that lead to compliance difficulties, and helping find alternative solutions to prevent financial hardship for small food businesses.
 Food Safety staff have stated their interest in finding solutions and working with farmers, restaurants, and other food related businesses to address their concerns, while still upholding required food safety regulations mandated by the state of Washington.

-Marian Myszkowski of ARCIC is a new member of Island County’s Community Health Advisory Board (CHAB), representing the interests of agriculture and value added food businesses.
-Please email marian@goosefot.org if you have any questions or concerns regarding food safety and permitting.
+Marian Myszkowski of ARCIC is a member of Island County’s Community Health Advisory Board (CHAB), representing the interests of agriculture and value added food businesses.
+Please email marian@goosefoot.org if you have any questions or concerns regarding your experiences with the food safety department at Public Health.

 3. The Economic Impact of Our Local Food System

+ARCIC would like to see a collaborative effort in Island County for a comprehensive study of the economic impact of our local food system.
 We believe our agriculture community and food producers provide economic benefits above and beyond those listed in publicly available sources.
-ARCIC served as an active stakeholder in the EDC’s Comprehensive Economic Development Strategy (CEDS) for Island County.
+Agriculture is identified as a significant industry in Island County’s Comprehensive Economic Development Strategy (CEDS), overseen by the Economic Development Council for Island County (EDC).

 4. Food System Plan